 Meaning of Internal Financial Controls over Financial Reporting

 A Company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
 A Company's internal financial control over financialreporting includes those policies and procedures that:

 Inherent Limitations of Internal Financial Controls over Financial Reporting

-Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.
-Also projections of any evaluation of theinternal financial controls over financial reporting to future periods are subject to therisk that the internal financial controlover financial reporting may become inadequatebecause of changes in conditions or thatthe degree of compliance with the policies orprocedures may deteriorate.
+financial reporting including the possibility of collusion or improper Because of theinherent limitations management override of controls material misstatements due to erroror fraud may occur and not be detected.
+Also projections of any evaluation of theinternal financial controls over financial reporting to future periods are subject to therisk that the internal financial control over financial reporting may become inadequatebecause of changes in conditions or that the degree of compliance with the policies orprocedures may deteriorate.

 For NGST & Associates

 |Chartered Accountants |

-|(Registration No. 135159W) |
+|Registration No. 135159W |

-|Membership No. 122296 |
+|M. Ship No. 122296 |